ITSLeeds/TDS/practicals/2day-exercises.md

 ---------

 1. Check your packages are up-to-date with `update.packages()`
-2. Create an RStudio project with an appropriate name for this course (e.g. `tds`)
-3. Create a script called `set-up.R`, e.g. with the following command: `file.edit("set-up.R")`
+2. Create a script called `attribute-operations.R`, e.g. with the following command: `file.edit("attribute-operations.R")`
-4. Practice subsetting techniques you have learned on the `sf data.frame` object `iow`:
+3. Practice subsetting techniques you have learned on the `sf data.frame` object `iow`:
     1. Create an object called `iow_small` which contains only regions with less than 3000 people in the `all` column
     2. Create a selection object called `sel_high_car` which is `TRUE` for regions with above median numbers of people who travel by car and `FALSE` otherwise
-    3. How many regions have the number '1' in them?
+    3. How many regions have the number '1' in the column 'geo\_name'?
 What percentage of the regions in the Isle of Wight is this?
     4. Create an object called `iow_foot` which contains only the foot attribute from `iow`
     5. Bonus: plot the result to show where walking is a popular mode of travel to work
     6. Bonus: bulding on your answers to previous questions, use `filter()` from the `dplyr` package to subset small regions where high car use is high
-5. Bonus: What is the population density of each region (hint: you may need to use the functions `st_area()`, `as.numeric()` and use the 'all' column)?
+4. Bonus: What is the population density of each region (hint: you may need to use the functions `st_area()`, `as.numeric()` and use the 'all' column)?
-6. Bonus: Which zone has the highest percentage who cycle?
+5. Bonus: Which zone has the highest percentage who cycle?
-7. Bonus: Find the proportion of people who drive to work (`car_driver`) in areas in which more than 500 people walk to work
+6. Bonus: Find the proportion of people who drive to work (`car_driver`) in areas in which more than 500 people walk to work

 Spatial data analysis
 =====================